sslaquerre07/Disaster_Relief_Program/edu/ucalgary/oop/ReadMe.md

 This interface was broken down into several components to allow a DisasterVictim to be created as well as possible.
 This interface has multiple components, each of which will be described below
 1. Generic Detail input: Take down all general info about the DisasterVictim that is not stored in the form of an array.
 2. Family Relations Page: Allows the user to either select an existing DisasterVictim or create a new one to be related to the DisasterVictim being created.
+3. Supply Page: Allows the user to allocate supplies to the disasterVictim in question, including both the type and quantity of these supplies.
-3. Medical Records Page: Allows users to create MedicalRecords for the DisasterVictim, either at an existing location or a new one.
+4. Medical Records Page: Allows users to create MedicalRecords for the DisasterVictim, either at an existing location or a new one.
 ### InquiryLoggingGUI
 This interface is also broken down into several components, meant to replicate the creation of Inquiries clearly.
 1. Generic Inquiry Input: Take down all general inquiry info, and store it upon submission.
 The only unique thing about this interface is that upon submission, it will take the inquirer info and if it exists in the database, it will use it, if not, it will create a new one.
 2. Search For Vicitm Page: Inquiries can either be related to a disasterVictim, or just a general inquiry.
 If you want to link the inquiry to a vicitm, you must do so in this page.
 You can search either with the first name or with first and last name.
 It will search both to see if the corresponding name contains the strings put in as inputs.
 By selecting a DisasterVictim, it successfully links the inquiry upon submission.
 3. Create a new Victim Button: If you try searching for a victim and it does not seem to be in the database, you can create a new victim.
 This simply opens a window to the other interface, allowing you to create a new victim.
 Once the new victim has been created, it will return you to the original window, and you can search and select the victim you just created.
+## Additional Information